HenestrosaDev/audiotext/README.md

 ### Notes
 - You cannot generate a single executable file for this project with PyInstaller due to the dependency with the CustomTkinter package (reason [here](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)).
-- For **Mac computers with Apple silicon**: An error occurs when trying to install the `pyaudio` package.
+- For **Apple Silicon Macs**: An error occurs when trying to install the `pyaudio` package.
 [Here](https://stackoverflow.com/questions/73268630/error-could-not-build-wheels-for-pyaudio-which-is-required-to-install-pyprojec) is a StackOverflow post explaining how to solve this issue.
 - I had to comment out the lines `pprint(response_text, indent=4)` in the `recognize_google` function from the `__init__.py` file of the `SpeechRecognition` package to avoid opening a command line along with the GUI.
 Otherwise, the program would not be able to use the Google API transcription method because `pprint` throws an error if it cannot print to the CLI, preventing the code from generating the transcription.
 The same applies to the lines using the `logger` package in the `moviepy/audio/io/ffmpeg_audiowriter` file from the `moviepy` package.
 There is also a change in the line 169. `logger=logger` has been changed to `logger=None` to avoid more errors related to opening the console.

 <p align="right">(<a href="#top">back to top</a>)</p>